 |Title:||Esophageal Squamous Cell Carcinoma Stage IIIA|

 Stage IIIA squamous cell carcinoma of the esophagus; drawing shows the esophagus and stomach.
 A two-panel inset shows the layers of the esophagus wall: the mucosa layer, thin muscle layer, submucosa layer, thick muscle layer, and connective tissue layer.
 The left panel shows cancer in the mucosa layer, thin muscle layer, and submucosa layer and in 3 lymph nodes near the tumor.
 The right panel shows cancer in the mucosa layer, thin muscle layer, submucosa layer, and thick muscle layer and in 1 lymph node near the tumor.

-Stage IIIA squamous cell cancer of the esophagus (1).
-Cancer is in the mucosa or submucosa layer and may have spread into the muscle layer of the esophagus wall, and cancer is found in 3 to 6 lymph nodes near the tumor; OR cancer has spread into the connective tissue layer of the esophagus wall, and cancer is found in 1 or 2 lymph nodes near the tumor.
+Stage IIIA squamous cell carcinoma of the esophagus.
+Cancer has spread into the mucosa layer, thin muscle layer, or submucosa layer of the esophagus wall.
+Cancer is found in 3 to 6 lymph nodes near the tumor; OR cancer has spread into the thick muscle layer of the esophagus wall.
+Cancer is found in 1 to 2 lymph nodes near the tumor.